Raghuram Rajan Keynote Speaker

 - Keynote speaker on banking, corporate finance, and economic development

-Raghuram Rajan is the Katherine Dusak Miller Distinguished Service Professor of Finance at The University of Chicago Booth School of Business.
+Raghuram Rajan is a keynote speaker who is currently serving as the Katherine Dusak Miller Distinguished Service Professor of Finance at The University of Chicago Booth School of Business.
 He was the 23rd Governor of the Reserve Bank of India between September 2013 and September 2016.
 Between 2003 and 2006, Dr. Rajan was the Chief Economist and Director of Research at the International Monetary Fund.

 Dr. Rajan’s research interests are in banking, corporate finance, and economic development, especially the role finance plays in it.
 He co-authored Saving Capitalism from the Capitalists with Luigi Zingales in 2003.
 He then wrote Fault Lines: How Hidden Fractures Still Threaten the World Economy, for which he was awarded the Financial Times-Goldman Sachs prize for best business book in 2010.